US Judge Rules Top Prosecutor Can Stay In Trump Georgia Election Case - UrduPoint

 US Judge Rules Top Prosecutor Can Stay In Trump Georgia Election Case

-Washington, (APP - UrduPoint / Pakistan Point News - 16th Mar, 2024) A Georgia judge on Friday rejected a bid to disqualify the top prosecutor who brought charges in the state against Donald Trump, clearing an obstacle to a trial of the former president on charges of trying to overturn the 2020 election.
+Washington, (APP - UrduPoint / Pakistan Point News - 16th Mar, 2024) A Georgia judge on Friday rejected a bid to disqualify the top prosecutor who brought charges in the southern state against Donald Trump, clearing an obstacle to a trial of the former president for allegedly trying to overturn the 2020 election.

 Fulton County Superior Court Judge Scott McAfee said District Attorney Fani Willis can remain on the high-profile case, though if she does so the lawyer she hired to be her lead prosecutor, Nathan Wade, must step aside.